 Notre Dame's History in Haiti

-The Institute for Educational Initiative’s (IEI) Alliance for Catholic Education (ACE) began exploring opportunities to support Catholic schools and the mission of Holy Cross in Haiti in 2006.
-When the 2010 earthquake devastated Haiti, ACE responded by helping to rebuild Basile Moreau, a K-12 Holy Cross School in Port-au-Prince, and also began a broader engagement with Haiti’s Catholic school system.
-Forming a sustained partnership with Catholic Relief Services (CRS) and Haiti’s Episcopal Commission for Catholic Education (CEEC), ACE Haiti and its partners emerged as leaders in educational reform, research, and programmatic change in the Haitian context, especially in the field of early grade literacy.
+The Institute for Educational Initiative’s (IEI) Alliance for Catholic Education (ACE) began exploring opportunities to support Catholic schools and the mission of the Congregation of the Holy Cross in Haiti in 2006.
+When the 2010 earthquake devastated Haiti, ACE responded by helping to rebuild Basile Moreau, the Congregation of the Holy Cross’ flagship K-12 school in Port-au-Prince, and also began a broader engagement with Haiti’s Catholic school system.
+Forming a sustained partnership with Catholic Relief Services (CRS), Haiti’s Episcopal Commission for Catholic Education (CEEC), Summits Education, and the École Fondamentale d’Application; Centre d’Appui Pédagogique (EFACAP) network, ACE Haiti and its partners emerged as leaders in educational reform, research, and programmatic change in the Haitian context, especially in the field of early grade literacy.

 In 2021, ACE Haiti formally joined the Global Center for the Development of the Whole Child becoming the Global Center for the Development of the Whole Child Haiti (GC-DWC Haiti).
 GC-DWC Haiti now drives cutting-edge education policy, practice, and applied research in early grade literacy, whole child development, social and emotional learning, nutrition, systems activation, and social enterprise.
 The team’s work has yielded promising improvements to student literacy outcomes and foundational skills while engaging the networks most central to Haitian children: the home, school, and church.